jian0084/mad9022-w19/docs/modules/week9/README.md

 Tiny\$hell is a framework built by Steve to save time on small Cordova projects by providing a base set of CSS styles and a small set of gestures.

-**Currently being redeveloped with new JavaScript and updated CSS layout using Flexbox.**
+**Recently redeveloped with new JavaScript and updated CSS layout using Flexbox.**

 [Tiny\$hell Framework](./tinyshell.md)